-NOTE 21 CREDIT AND LIQUIDITY RISK MANAGEMENT
+NOTE 22 CREDIT AND LIQUIDITY RISK MANAGEMENT

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Trust.
-Credit limits have been established to ensure that the Trust deals only with approved counterparties and that counterparty concentration risk is addressed and the risk of loss is mitigated.
+The Trust deals only with counterparties approved by the Board of the Responsible Entity.
+In approving a counterparty the Board of the Responsible Entity will consider the credit worthiness of that party.
 Counterparty exposure is measured as the aggregate of all obligations of any single legal entity or economic entity to the Trust, after allowing for appropriate set offs which are legally enforceable.
-A maximum credit limit is allocated to each counterparty based on its credit rating.
 The counterparty credit risk associated with investment instruments is assessed based on its outstanding face value.

-At 30 June 2009, the Trust had 100% of its aggregate credit risk with a counterparty with an S&P long term rating of AA.
-The aggregate credit risk in respect of derivative financial instruments is \$136,799 (2008: \$2,418,815).
+At 30 June 2010, the aggregate credit risk in respect of derivative financial instruments is nil (2009: \$136,799).